rogerkwinters/gettingandcleaningdata/README.md

 run_analysis.R steps
 ====================
-1. The enviromennt is set up and initialized
+1. The environment is set up and initialized
 2. If the data has not been downloaded yet, it will be downloaded and unzipped
 3. We change the working directory to the unzipped data directory
 4. The training and test data are read in from the their respective X files